opentext-idol/idol-tutorials/README.md

 ## License

-(c) Copyright 2024 OpenText or one of its affiliates.
+(c) Copyright 2024-2025 OpenText or one of its affiliates.

-Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.
+Licensed under the MIT License (the "License"); you may not use this project except in compliance with the [License](./LICENSE.md).